sharhan-alhassan/django-project/README.md

 ### python manage.py migrate:
 *This command looks at the INSTALLED_APPS in mysite/settings.py and creates any necessary Databases tables according to the Database settings*

+# Creating models:
-# CREATING MODELS: Essentially create Database Layout with additional metadata
+Essentially create Database Layout with additional metadata
 1. In this Poll app, we will create two models:
 - Question model: Has a question and a publication date
 2. Choice model: Has 2 fields
-    a) The text of the choice
+    - The text of the choice
-    b) A vote tally
+    - A vote tally
 3. Each Choice is associated with a Question
 All these are represented by Python Classes
 ## NB: